learreDHDK/ccode/README.md

 				<td></td>
 				<td>even if you set some conditions for your query e.g. include LULUFC it gives you also the data before where it is excluded</td>
 				<td></td>
-				<td>"In order to process our dataset we need to modify the text, directly on the sheet, of one single cell (which contains some date information).
+				<td>In order to process our dataset we need to modify the text, directly on the sheet, of one single cell (which contains some date information).
 We did this because the format of the date was not conformant to be processed, since it contained both xldate and string information.

 Another change was made in the cells of the columns containing the ""Summary"".
-We decided to clean the information in these cells because in addition to the proper text they contained also html tags and entities."</td>
+We decided to clean the information in these cells because in addition to the proper text they contained also html tags and entities.</td>
 				<td></td>
 				<td></td>
 				<td></td>